lyh6560new/lyh6560new/README.md

 **Talking about Personal Stuffs:**

 - 👨🏽‍💻  I’m currently a CS PhD student @NYU Courant :wink:.
-- 🌱  I’m mostly interested in natural language processing.
+- 🌱  I’m mostly interested in ML and NLP.
 - 💬  Come and chat with me if you are interested in collaboration.
 - 📫  How to reach me: yl13579@nyu.edu.